 The Father has promised not to leave you comfortless; He will come to you.
 (John 14:18) Jesus is the healer of the brokenhearted.
 (Luke 4:18) No one can comfort us like the Holy Spirit.
 He can heal the losses we have suffered and make us whole again.

 The Dream That Came to Life Again

 Once the Lord got Samuel’s attention, He sent him to the house of Jesse the Bethlehemite to anoint Jesse’s youngest son David as the next king over Israel.

 Don't Blame God for What People Do

-Don’t fall into the devil’s trap of blaming God for what happened.
-This cuts you off from the only One who can heal your broken heart, and you don't want to live in such a condition.
+Don’t fall into the devil’s trap of blaming God for what happened to you.
+This cuts you off from the only One who can give you a hand up and out of the mourning.
 Here is a prayer to help you forgive God.

-But in the end God turned the bad around for good.
-In Psalm 30:11 King David declared the amazing things God had done for him, You have turned my mourning into joyful dancing.
-You have taken away my clothes of mourning and clothed me with joy.
+But in the end, God turned the bad around for good.
+In Psalm 30:11, King David declared the amazing things God had done for him, “You have turned my mourning into joyful dancing.
+You have taken away my clothes of mourning and clothed me with joy.”
 (Psalm 30:11, NLT)

 "Blessed are those that mourn, for they shall be comforted."